Argentina–India relations: Areas of Untapped Potential

+Argentina and India both boast vibrant domestic film industries that produce high-quality movies.
+However, most Argentine films only reach Indian audiences through film festivals.
+India's diverse movie sectors, including Bollywood, Tamil, Malayalam, and Bengali cinema, hold great potential for capturing a significant market and viewership in Argentina.
+Leveraging cinema as a soft power tool is an opportunity that both nations have yet to fully explore.

-Similarly there need to be a promotion of respective country's tourism on other.
-Both nations can complement each other in terms of destinations, experience in tourism perspective.
-At present there's no direct flight connectivity between Latin America and South Asia this is a major roadblock in developing people to people interaction, travel and tourism.
+Similarly, there needs to be mutual promotion of tourism between the two countries.
+Both nations offer complementary attractions and experiences from a tourism perspective.
+Currently, the lack of direct flight connectivity between Latin America and South Asia poses a major roadblock to enhancing people-to-people interactions, travel, and tourism.

 Indian diaspora

 As of 2013, about 200 Indian citizens (predominantly from the Sindhi community) reside in Buenos Aires, of which, half have lived there for over 30 years.
 Other Indian residents are employees of Indian and multinational corporations in Argentina.
 About 300 Punjabi Sikhs settled down in Salta province in the early and mid twentieth century.
 As of 2013, their current population numbers around 2000.
 They have become Argentine citizens and are mostly employed in retail and wholesale trade.
 There is a gurudwara in Rosario de la Frontera.